milkeybabes/Altered-Beast/README.md

 Code started on 25th July 1989 last edit on 11th September 1989.
 Prime example of pressured development time to produce a title.
-One of the first examples of sprite duplication to have tall sprites using same sprite number.
-Using the overlapping technique.
-A shout out to old friend  Simon Nickol, and also Stavros Fasoulas who I beleive was one of the first people to discover this thechnique, I'm not 100% sure from memory if this was correct.